 - use pseudo-classes with methods rather than normal tables a ton of free functions (PICO-8 supports Lua metatables)

-UPDATE: v0.3 is out, it has 4 levels and sfx and music!
+Added: 4 levels, sfx and music.
 You can also change level with LEFT and RIGHT.

 And the PICO-8 cartridge for v0.3 (if you own PICO-8):